MogensWintherDK/lc-v1-next-web/posts/blocks/intro.md

-# Drop me in the chaos...
+# The water can be deep...

-**We all experience some technical chaos in our businesses over time.
-Most we can handle on our own, but how fast and at what cost?**
+**We all experienced to be technically on deep water.
+Can we navigate to shore?
+And what will it cost?**

 I have a technical background, have been growing in management over the years and for the last 10+ years been a hands-on CTO.
 I can analyze and design large and complex solutions, explain them to the developers, and also present the results to clients and the C-level.